visit-dav/visit/docs/SphynxDocs/Subsetting/What_is_a_subset.rst

 In almost all cases, if a mesh is to be processed in parallel by VisIt, it must have been decomposed into *Domain* subsets by the data producer prior to reading the data into VisIt.
 In general, VisIt does not perform any on-the-fly domain decomposition of data it is reading.
-However, there is one, very simplified case where VisIt can perform on-the-fly domain decomposition of a large, monolithic mesh; a structured mesh stored in a file format that supports hyper-slabbed I/O.
+However, there is one, special case where VisIt can perform on-the-fly domain decomposition of a large, monolithic mesh; a structured mesh stored in a file format that supports hyper-slabbed I/O.
-In this simple case, VisIt will try to evenly decompose the 2 or 3D mesh into roughly equal sized hyper-slabs whose number is determined by the number of processors.
-VisIt will also then utilize the file format's hyper-slab I/O routines to read into each MPI rank only the part(s) of the mesh assigned to that rank.
+In this simple case, VisIt will try to evenly decompose the 2 or 3D mesh into roughly equal sized hyper-slabs whose number is determined by the number of parallel tasks.
+VisIt will also then utilize the file format's hyper-slab I/O routines to read into each parallel task only the part(s) of the mesh assigned to that task.

 A mesh is **required** to have domains if it is ever to be processed in parallel by VisIt.